 - Want an accountant to check their work without the hassle of hiring one

 Tax prep software might be an OK option for people who plan to itemize, are self-employed, or run a small hustle, but these factors will complete the process and make it more expensive.
-Itemizing deductions, adding income from self-employment and other taxable assets require deluxe features.
-You may be better off hiring a CPA to make sure.
+Moreover, itemizing deductions, adding income from self-employment and other taxable assets require deluxe features.
+Accordingly, you may be better off hiring a CPA to make sure.

 Might Not Be Right for You If: